jon-edward/dir_watcher/README.md

 optional arguments:
   -h, --help            show this help message and exit --run_file RUN_F, -rf RUN_F
-                        Defines a .py file to run when a change is detected in watched directory.
+                        Specifies a .py file to run when a change is detected in watched directory.
 Defaults to not running any files upon change detected.
   --watch_directory W_DIR, -wd W_DIR